successk/kwc-field/README.md

 This component does not intend to transform fields design, but only add behavior to simplify error management.
 Some styles will appear to help the developer to do whatever he want with this component.
 Please help us helping you by providing your needs in Github issues.

+## Limitations

+Because of how Polymer works, it seems impossible to listen on field updates by Polymer binding.
+If you want to the field with your data, bind it to the `<kwc-field>` instead of concrete fields (eg. `<input>`).

 ## Development